cu-mkp/research-teaching-companion/content/resources/case-studies.md

 **RESOURCES**
 - **NOTE:** NJR: to upload and link 2 "exchnage" documents that were deleted from static/documents/activity-sheets
+- Also this video: https://youtu.be/Q_O6ahh2LjU from M&K Website

 ### Genspace Community Science Workshops
 #### Coloring Textiles with Bugs: Old (Cochineal) and New (Bacteria)